danielzh310/blurbable.com/README.md

 # Blurbable

-**Blurbable** is a career-focused social network for sharing quick updates, funny work stories, and real career moments.
+**Blurbable** is a career-focused social networking site for sharing quick updates, funny work stories, and real career moments.
 Think LinkedIn without the corporate bullshit; authentic, text-first, and community-driven.

 ---